Articles

 prefix_rule(pattern=["bun", "run", "build"], decision="allow")

-This format is deliberately simple.
-A tool call is either matched by a previously approved prefix, rejected, or routed to the user for interactive approval.
-For an individual developer, this is a reasonable ergonomics tradeoff.
-For an organization, prefix rules are only the beginning of a policy story — you still need to know who approved them, when they were used, what they affected, and whether they should apply across machines.
+The format is deliberately simple.
+A tool call matches an approved prefix, gets rejected, or goes to the user for approval.
+That works for one developer.
+For a team, the rule itself is only the start.
+You still need to know who approved it, when it was used, what it affected, and whether it should exist on other machines.

 Codex Session Structure